 National History Bee Stage 3 – National Championships

 Same rules as at the Regional Finals, though all students will compete in 4 preliminary rounds.
 We anticipate there being 3 playoff rounds in each age division; approximately the top 128 students in each age division will make the playoffs.
-It is projected that in each playoff round, 8 students will play in a room, and the top 2 in each room will advance to the next round, though this will be confirmed in 2019.
+It is projected that in each playoff round, 8 students will play in a room, and the top 2 in each room will advance to the next round, though this will be confirmed.

 There are no exams in the National History Bee National Championships this academic year.

 All questions in the Regional Finals and National Championships of the National History Bee will take the form of a tossup question.
 Tossup questions are buzzer-based questions of short paragraph length progressing from harder to easier information from the beginning to the end of the question.
 Topics may cover any aspect of world history, including, but not limited to: historical geography, recent history, history of science, history of literature, history of the arts and music, and the history of sports and entertainment.
 Approximately 40-50% of the questions are on the history of the USA (including colonial history prior to 1776).

 History Bowl Rules Are Accessible Here.
 The rules for the Middle School Division of the National History Bowl are the same as listed for the Varsity and Junior Varsity Divisions, with the exception that in the first quarter in the Middle School Division there are 8 questions, not 10, and in the third quarter there are 6 questions in each 60 second category, not 8.